Qarj/cypress-notes/README.md

 });
 ```

-If you wrap it in a should, it will now retry
+If you wrap it in a should, it will now retry (double window technique!)

 ```js
 cy.window()